Chicken tagine with chickpeas and fresh figs

 METHOD

 • In a large saucepan add the olive oil over medium heat and add in the onions.
 Cover with a lid and leave until the onions are soft and translucent, 15 to 20 minutes.
 Stir occasionally.
 Add in the garlic, turmeric, ginger, salt and black pepper into the saucepan and cook for 5 minutes stirring occasionally.
-Place the chicken inside the saucepan and pour in the chicken stock.
+Place the chicken inside the saucepan and pour in the vegetable or chicken stock.
 Reduce the heat to medium-low, cover with a lid and leave to simmer gently until the chicken is almost cooked, about 45 minutes.

 • Stir in the chickpeas and the fig pieces and give a good stir to the content of the saucepan.
 Leave to simmer until the chicken is fully cooked, about 15 to 20 minutes.
 If at any point throughout cooking it seems like there are not enough liquids in the saucepan and the tagine is drying out, add in a couple of tablespoons of water.